 Studies have shown that rest boosts health and creativity.
 By the end of the Gap year, you may find yourself not only refreshed and recharged, but also full of creative ideas for your life’s goals to make a positive difference in the world.

-Find your first job or look for an internship.
+2. Find your first job or look for an internship

 Some polytechnic graduates choose to find their first job or look for an internship.
 While waiting to enter university, you can look for a part-time job to gain industry experience.
-The 2020 Polytechnic Graduate Employment Survey (GES) found that close to nine in ten polytechnic students found employment (permanent, freelance or part-time) within six months of their graduation in 2020.
+The 2022 Polytechnic Graduate Employment Survey (GES) found that 91.8% of polytechnic graduates in the labour force found jobs within six months of graduation or after completion of full-time National Service within six months of their graduation in 2020.

-Further your studies with an autonomous (publicly-funded) university.
+3. Further your full-time studies with an autonomous (publicly-funded) university

 What can a university education do for you?
 Besides boosting your chances of landing a good, well-paying job, it can prepare you to be future-ready.
 For example, some degree programmes emphasise on applied learning and challenge students to use their academic knowledge to solve problems around them.
 They do so by collaborating with industry partners, where students get to reinforce their understanding of basic theories through practice.

-Further your studies with a Private Education Institution.
+4. Further your studies with a Private Education Institution

-The Ministry of Manpower’s Labour Force Survey 2020 shows that private degree graduates over the longer term enjoy better employment prospects and increased earning potential.
+The Ministry of Manpower’s Labour Force Survey 2021 shows that private degree graduates over the longer term enjoy better employment prospects and increased earning potential.
 By earning your degree, you get to stay competitive in the job market.
-Also, according to PSB Academy Graduate Employment Survey 2020, the class of 2019 has an employment rate of almost 8 in 10.
-The employment rate refers to the number of graduates employed as a proportion of graduates in the labour force, and includes all graduates from full/part-time degree courses in 2019 six months after examinations.
+Also, according to PSB Academy Graduate Employment Survey 2021, the class of 2020 has an employment rate of almost 8 in 10.
+The employment rate refers to the number of graduates employed as a proportion of graduates in the labour force and includes all graduates from full/part-time degree courses in 2020 six months after examinations.

 If you wish to study a degree course with PSB Academy, you can choose from various disciplines, including Business, Digital Marketing, Life Sciences, Sport Sciences, IT and Computer Science, Engineering, etc.